Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 In this tutorial, you will use the design sources that are used to run the system design on base platform in [Running system design on AI Engine, PS, and PL using base platform](../05-AI-engine-versal-integration/README.md).
 You will re-target the design to use the custom platform created in [Creating Custom Platfom based on VCK190 Evaluation board](../../../../Getting_Started/Vitis_Platform/README.md).

-To read more about the AI Engine flow, see the *Versal ACAP AI Engine Programming Environment User Guide* ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).
+To read more about the AI Engine flow, see the *Versal adaptive SoC AI Engine Programming Environment User Guide* ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).

 ## Prerequisites